CiaranOMara/Contributing/docs/src/code_style.md

    a manual, complete with comprehensive explanations and examples of how to use the package.

-   We use Lapidary.jl and mkdocs, to generate such documentation and host it on the web.
+   We use Documenter.jl and mkdocs, to generate such documentation and host it on the web.
    The source markdown files for such manuals are kept in the `docs/src/man` folder of each BioJulia package/repository.